RibbonCommunications/webrtc-js-sdk/docs/ribbon-webrtc-doc.md

 period.
 As an example, this could be done to determine the media quality during the Call.

-A Track ID can optionally be provided to get a report for a specific Track of the Call.
+A Track ID can optionally be provided to get a report for a specific local Track of the Call.

 This API will return a promise which, when resolved, will contain the report of the particular call.